gw4-isambard/docs/user-guide/XCI.rst

 Caveats
 ^^^^^^^

-The default python version on login nodes is a system-bundled version, be sure to load a version of ``cray-python`` before running code.
+The default python version on login nodes is a system-bundled version, be sure to load a version of ``cray-python``.

 Known errors
 ^^^^^^^^^^^^